theArchitect27/Virtual-CV-Portfolio-Website/README.md

 ## Overview

-This repository contains the source code for my Virtual CV and portfolio website developed as part of the Project Development module.
+This repository contains the source code for my Virtual CV and portfolio website, developed as part of the Project Development module.

 The website serves as an interactive portfolio, showcasing my academic background, technical skills, projects, certifications, and contact information.
-It also provides links to my GitHub repositories and LinkedIn profile.
+It also provides direct links to my GitHub profile and LinkedIn profile.

 ## Live Website